skilla/maximal-cliques/README.md

 ## Performance

-1000 repetitions with the function "obtainCompleteGraphsWithoutPivoting".
+Test 1 - 1000 repetitions with the function "obtainCompleteGraphsWithoutPivoting".
 Using the same data as in the test.
 Vertex: 6
 Edges: 7
 Cliques: 5
 Time: 0.347 seconds
-Memory: 786432 bytes
+Memory: 786,432 bytes

-1000 repetitions with the function "obtainCompleteGraphsWithPivoting".
+Test 2 - 1000 repetitions with the function "obtainCompleteGraphsWithPivoting".
 Using the same data as in the test.
 Vertex: 6
 Edges: 7
 Cliques: 5
 Time: 0.480 seconds
-Memory: 786432 bytes
+Memory: 786,432 bytes

-1000 repetitions with the function "obtainCompleteGraphsWithVertexOrdering".
+Test 3 - 1000 repetitions with the function "obtainCompleteGraphsWithVertexOrdering".
 Using the same data as in the test.
 Vertex: 6
 Edges: 7
 Cliques: 5
 Time: 0.488 seconds
-Memory: 786432 bytes
+Memory: 786,432 bytes

-One repetitions with the function "obtainCompleteGraphsWithoutPivoting".
+Test 4 - One repetitions with the function "obtainCompleteGraphsWithoutPivoting".
 Using 100 vertex.
 Vertex: 100
 Edges: 2507
 Cliques: 17215
 Time: 228.430 seconds
-Memory: 19398656 bytes
+Memory: 19,398,656 bytes

-One repetitions with the function "obtainCompleteGraphsWithPivoting".
+Test 5 - One repetitions with the function "obtainCompleteGraphsWithPivoting".
 Using 100 vertex.
 Vertex: 100
 Edges: 2507
 Cliques: 17215
 Time: 199.249 seconds
-Memory: 19398656 bytes
+Memory: 19,398,656 bytes

-One repetitions with the function "obtainCompleteGraphsWithVertexOrdering".
+Test 6 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingForVertex".
 Using 100 vertex.
 Vertex: 100
 Edges: 2507
 Cliques: 17215
 Time: 157.969 seconds
+Memory: 19,398,656 bytes

+Test 7 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingForVertex".
+Using 100 vertex.
+Selected vertex: 23
+Vertex: 100
+Edges: 2507
+Cliques: 768
+Time: 2.219 seconds
+Memory: 4,718,592 bytes

+Test 8 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingWithMinimumDegree".
+Using 100 vertex.
+Selected degree: 5
+Vertex: 100
+Edges: 2507
+Cliques: 13654
+Time: 156.963 seconds
+Memory: 16,252,928 bytes

+Test 9 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingForVertexWithMinimumDegree".
+Using 100 vertex.
+Selected vertex: 23
+Selected degree: 5
+Vertex: 100
+Edges: 2507
+Cliques: 588
+Time: 2.240 seconds
-Memory: 19398656 bytes
+Memory: 4,456,448 bytes